 Ambury History, Family Crest & Coats of Arms

 The ancestors of the Ambury family migrated to England following the Norman Conquest of 1066.
 The surname Ambury is based on the medieval given name Ambrose, which was in turn derived from the Latin Ambrosius, which means immortal.
-The name Ambrose was extremely popular and spread rapidly because of devotion to Saint Ambrose, who lived during the 4th century and was one of the four Fathers of the Western Christian church.

 Early Origins of the Ambury family

 The surname Ambury was first found in Norfolk where the Latin form Ambrosius was recorded 1168-1175 at Holme.

 Almost one hundred years later, the Hundredorum Rolls of 1273 included many different early spelling throughout ancient Britain: William Ambroys, Bedfordshire; Robert Ambros , Huntingdonshire; Richard Ambrosie, Huntingdonshire; and Henry Ambreis, Oxfordshire.

 Later, William Ambroys was recorded in the Subsidy Rolls for Sussex in 1332.

 Later in Scotland, "William Ambrosij (gen.) was burgess of Glasgow in 1488; and in 1499 a payment of eight bolls of wheat was made to Alexander Ambrose and his wife.
 Alexander Ambroise was minister at Newbotle, 1609.
 John Ambrose of Graystain was charged with assault in 1628, Jean Ambrois was a resident in Dunkeld in 1675, and four individuals of this name are recorded in Edinburgh in the seventeenth century."